-Nepal is a small country in South Asia between two big countries China and India.
-It is a landlocked country with lots of hills, the long-ranged Himalayas to the northern part from east to west and flat fertile lands to the south.
+Nepal is a small country in South Asia between two big countries, China and India.
+It is a landlocked country with many hills, the long-ranged Himalayas to the northern part from east to west, and flat fertile lands to the south.
 It is one of the most popular Himalayan trekking destinations in the world.
-So, there are hundreds of different trekking routes that millions of trekkers are coming from different countries every year to visit.
+So, there are hundreds of different trekking routes that millions of trekkers come from other countries every year to visit.

 How to Choose a Trek in Nepal?

 How to choose a trek while you travel to Nepal?
 You can find them on the internet search.
 But, selecting a suitable tour plays a big appearance in a successful mountain trip.
 Choosing a trek in Nepal depends on your interest, time frame, physical fitness, and budget.
 If you are a first-time trekker, elderly, or going to trek with family, you can choose a short and easy trek.
 The base camp treks are for regular and intermediate trekkers.
 But the adventure treks are for extreme and advanced trekkers.
 You can find some trekking packages that suit you and which will be easy to plan your mountain trip.
 So, pick one from the available packages below.

 Choosing a Short and Easy Trek

 Short and easy trekking in Nepal is the trail 2 - days to a week long.
 These trekking packages have no highly high altitudes and freezing temperatures so you can do this type of trek all season.
 But trekking in Nepal in summer is not so good.